andychu/javascript-vs-c/README.md

    1. Are short.
 Start with something 20-50 lines, and then work your way up to bigger pieces of code.
    1. Don't use too many libraries.
-Writing an image into an array is ideal.
+Writing an image to an array is ideal.
    1. Use numbers, not strings.
 (Strings in C are very different than strings in JavaScript.)

 2. Do performance experiments.
 Make a prediction about the speed before running it.